sahmadr/ColDataUtil/README.md

                 using c=COLUMNNUMBER (using zero-based indexing);
                 other options are described below:

-                r=BEGINROW ENDROW: by default, all of the data is traversed from start to finish to find the total number of cycles.
+                r=BEGINROW r=ENDROW: by default, all of the data is traversed from start to finish to find the total number of cycles.
                         However, the BEGINROW and ENDROW may be specified to count the number of cycles within this range of data.
 If a number of cycles is specified, then only one